Chapter 0:

 This time she used the word.
 The Garden heard it like a dare.

 After she left, I pressed my palm to the grass where she’d been.
 It was still warm.
 The warmth faded the way an apology does when you accept it too quickly.
 I leaned back against the apple tree and watched the false stars spin their loops.
-The tether felt lighter and heavier at once, which is a trick only chains and certain promises can manage.
+The tether felt lighter and heavier at once, a trick only chains and promises can manage.

 I am a sinner.
 The Garden was built to keep me, specifically, under watch.
 Haneul knew how to make watching look like something else.
 I don’t know what word she would have used.
 Angels own more of them.
-I have always preferred the ones that leave marks.

 The Garden pretended not to notice.
 It always pretends.